schraderSimon/masterthesis/code/systems/matrix_system/README.md

-This folder contains the code to create the figure 2.1 and A.1.
+This folder contains the code to create figure 2.1 and A.1.

 To recreate those, run